AEW Revolution (2020)

 The 2020 Revolution was the inaugural Revolution professional wrestling pay-per-view (PPV) event produced by All Elite Wrestling (AEW).
-It took place on Saturday, February 29, 2020, at the Wintrust Arena in Chicago, Illinois.
+It took place on February 29, 2020, at the Wintrust Arena in Chicago, Illinois.
 The event was AEW's last PPV to be held before the COVID-19 pandemic took effect in mid-March, and AEW's final PPV event to be held with a full capacity crowd until Double or Nothing in May 2021.
 The event aired through traditional PPV outlets, as well as on B/R Live in North America and FITE TV internationally.

 Nine matches were contested at the event, including one on The Buy In pre-show and one dark match.
 In the main event, Jon Moxley defeated Chris Jericho to win the AEW World Championship.
 In other prominent matches, Kenny Omega and Adam Page defeated The Young Bucks (Matt and Nick Jackson) to retain the AEW World Tag Team Championship, Nyla Rose defeated Kris Statlander to retain the AEW Women's World Championship, MJF defeated Cody, and Jake Hager defeated Dustin Rhodes in Hager's AEW in-ring debut.